yorklim/tp/docs/DeveloperGuide.md

 ### Marking an appointment as complete
 1. Updating an appointment with a client as completed while all clients are being shown
    1. Prerequisites: List all clients using the `list` command.
 Multiple clients in the client list.
-Ensure there is an open appointment with the first client and no open appoint with the second client.
+Ensure there is an open appointment with the first client and no open appointment with the second client.

    2. Test case: `mark 1`<br>
       Expected: Appointment with the first client is successfully updated as completed.
 Success message shown in the status message.